 - order the council to cancel part of all of the Council Tax owed

 - send you to prison.

-At court a means enquiry will be heard and if the court is satisfied that your failure to pay was a result of your willful refusal or culpable neglect, you could be sent to prison for up to three months.
+At court your case will be heard.
+If the court concludes that your failure to pay was willful refusal or culpable neglect, you could go to prison for up to three months.